 Functional fitness has become a massive component of modern gyms, and without designated zones for movement-based, full-body workouts that combine creativity with sweat.
 A functional training arsenal should include:

-- Battle Ropes: Battle ropes are an invaluable way to create high-intensity interval workouts, simultaneously building endurance and upper body strength.
+- Battle Ropes: Battle ropes are an invaluable tool for creating high-intensity interval workouts while simultaneously building endurance and upper-body strength.

-- Medicine Balls and Slam Balls: They offer explosive movements for creating exciting dynamic exercises.
+- Medicine Balls and Slam Balls: They offer explosive movement for dynamic, exciting exercises.

 - TRX Suspension Trainers: Versatile tools that take bodyweight training to a new level, offering intense core workouts and creative upper and lower-body sequences.